How to crop images and videos with FFmpeg

 Installing FFmpeg on your system

-Before we begin, you need to have FFmpeg installed on your system.
+Before diving into cropping, ensure FFmpeg is installed on your system.

 Installing on macOS